 Collectively as a lab, we present our lab statement that addresses solidarity, inclusion, our core values, and anti-Black racism and anti-racism actions we support and are taking as a lab at the university, and as a PI.

 Members of the Burford Reiskind lab are sickened by the murders of Breonna Taylor, George Floyd, Trayvon Martin, Michael Brown, Eric Garner, Tamir Rice, Ahmaud Arbery and many more, which are sobering reminders of the systemic racism our country was founded on and that continues to present day.
 This includes institutional racism that promotes inequities that white citizens in the country continue to benefit from, as well as blatant acts of discrimination, oppression, and exclusion.
 We stand with Black Lives Matter and Antiracist leaders in our communities in academia, in Raleigh, in North Carolina, in our nation, and beyond.
-We acknowledge that we have not done enough in the past, and thus were complicit to the perpetuation of systemic racism.
+We believe that we need to explicitly centralize these issues in our lab, in the classroom, and through trainings of students and faculty.
+We acknowledge that we have not done enough in the past, and thus were complicit in the perpetuation of systemic racism.
 The call has come from many of our Black colleagues and other underrepresented groups in academia, “to become true allies through action!”
-We are responding to this call by crafting our own inclusion and core value statements and committing to specific activities as a lab that we hope will promote meaningful future change and the destruction of existing systems of oppression.
+We are responding to this call by crafting our own inclusion and core value statements and committing to specific actions as a lab that we hope will promote meaningful future change and the destruction of existing systems of oppression.
 This is a work in progress and as we learn more we will continue to update and add to our statement.
-We will post a blog report on our activities once per semester, to help keep ourselves accountable.

 We also seek to celebrate and elevate our colleagues from underrepresented groups by highlighting their work with our students, in our lab meetings, on our websites, and in our outreach.
 We encourage others to do the same (check out Black in the Ivory: @BlackInTheIvory ; Black in Stem: @BlackAFinSTEM @BlackAndStem @BlackInStem ; Minorities in Shark Sciences (MISS): @MISS_Elasmo)

 We believe that equity is essential to a work environment where ALL scientists thrive and succeed.
+We acknowledge that within “diversity,” there are many cultures, communities, and groups that cannot be recruited, retained, or included using a broad brush; as a lab we recognize that we need to openly discuss and be open to learning the explicit needs and values of these communities.
 We aspire to the core values elegantly expressed by Black Lives Matter (https://blacklivesmatter.com/what-we-believe/) and highlight some of our specific values as follows.

 - We strive to create a lab environment that supports a diversity of thoughts, perspectives and experiences, and honors ALL identities (including race, gender, class, sexuality, religion, ability) with acceptance and support